Aliases for CASP12 Gene

 GeneCards Summary for CASP12 Gene

 CASP12 (Caspase 12 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with CASP12 include diabetic encephalopathy.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Apoptosis Pathway.
+Among its related pathways are Integrated Pancreatic Cancer Pathway and Corticotropin-releasing hormone.
 GO annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type endopeptidase activity involved in execution phase of apoptosis.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP12 Gene